ray00light/personal-web-site/README.md

 - The photos used in this site were obtained from ...

 ### Acknowledgements
-- I received inspiration for this project from http://www.garysheng.com/
+- I received inspiration from this website http://www.garysheng.com/

 --------------------------------------------------------------------------------
 - I received inspiration for this project from X